KarthikeshJG/ydlidar_ros2_driver/README.md

 ## Prerequisites

 Ensure you have the following installed:
-- ROS 2 (Humble, Iron, or appropriate distribution)
+- ROS 2 (Humble, Jazzy, Iron, or appropriate distribution)
 - Colcon build tool
 - Git